-The Configuration/Setup utility program is started automatically when POST detects that hardware installed in your computer has resulted in a downgraded configuration.
+The Configuration/Setup Utility program is started automatically when POST detects that newly installed or removed hardware is not reflected in your current configuration.
 A 162 POST message is displayed.
-See "Power-on self-test (POST)" on page 86.
+See "Power-on self-test (POST)" on page 88.

-To start the Configuration/Setup utility program:
+To start the Configuration/Setup Utility program:

-- Turn on your computer.
+- 1. Turn on your computer.
 If your computer is already on when you start this procedure, you must shut down the operating system, turn off the computer, wait a few seconds until all in-use lights go off, and restart the computer.
 (Do not use Ctrl+Alt+Del to restart the computer.) - 2.
-When the Configuration/Setup utility prompt appears in the lower-left corner of the screen during startup, press F1.
+When the Configuration/Setup Utility prompt appears in the lower-left corner of the screen during startup, press F1.
 (This prompt appears on the screen for only a few seconds.
 You must press F1 quickly.) - 3.
-If you have not set a password, the Configuration/Setup utility program menu appears on the screen.
-If you have set a password, the Configuration/Setup utility program menu will not appear until you type your password and press Enter.
-See "Using passwords" on page 49 for more information.

-Note: If new system hardware has been added and one or more of the following statements are true, the Configuration/Setup utility program menu will display before control is passed to the operating system.

-- Enhanced POST is in effect.

-- · Power-on password is enabled.

-- Administrator password is enabled.
+If you have not set a password, the Configuration/Setup Utility program menu appears on the screen.
+If you have set a password, the Configuration/Setup Utility program menu will not appear until you type your password and press Enter.
+See "Using passwords" on page 43 for more information. - Note: If new system hardware has been added and one or more of the following statements are true, the Configuration/Setup Utility program menu will display before control is passed to the operating system. - Enhanced POST is in effect. - Power-on password is enabled. - Administrator password is enabled.